ninest/NextBusSG/README.md

 <details>

 <summary><b>Click to reveal detailed images of the app's different screens and explanations</b>.
-These images may be to tall for desktop screens.
+These images may be too tall for desktop screens.
 </summary>

 | UI | Description |